 “Yes, right.”
 My cigarette is coming to the butt, so I stub it out with my foot.
 “Come on, let’s all go back to the castle, that cloud over there doesn’t look too pleasant.”
 He shrugs, and I’m about to open the door when I don’t.
 “How was Ingrid’s party?”
 I innocently ask, turning around.

 “Crap.”
-He replies, his high cheekbones catching in the autumnal light.
+He replies.
 “I was expecting you to go.”

 “Was Sophia not company enough?”